Sniffy2019/Hardware-store/README.md

-This is saved as env.py as its blocked by Github so the page wont load unless this is added.
+This is saved as env.py as its blocked by Github so the page wont load unless this is added if you load with gitpod, code anywhere its fine.

 To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere, in the terminal, type: